knutwurst/Marlin-2-0-x-Anycubic-i3-MEGA-S/README.md

  * No freezing when SD card + USB is used at the same time
  * No freezing when you press pause and try to resume
  * No freezing when the filament is empty
+ * No need for a "special" BLTouch firmware.
+In this firmware is everything included
+ * Configuration made easy via feature toggles

 ---